 The credit card company has to credit your account the day it receives your payment, provided you’ve followed proper payment procedures.
 (If the payment due date falls on a weekend or holiday, the credit card company must credit your payment on the next business day without penalty.)
 If you haven’t signed your check or have transposed two numbers on your account, your payment may not be credited as quickly.

 Don’t hold on to cards you’re not using

 You may think it’s a good idea to have lots of available credit, just in case you ever need it.
 But from a lender’s point of view, lots of available credit means lots of potential trouble.
 The more credit you have available, the greater the chances you’ll get in over your head.
 Even if you never use the cards, open credit accounts can damage your chances of getting a mortgage or other loan in the future.
 Proper card use demands that you cut up cards you don’t want, return them to the issuer, and not accept renewal cards you don’t plan to use.

-For information on ways you can invest your money, and make it work for you, contact Jamie Russell here or call at 248.443.4619.
+For information on ways you can invest your money, and make it work for you, contact Scott Brady here or call at 248.443.4234.

-Advisory services offered through Rehmann Financial, a Registered Investment Advisor.
-Insurance Services offered through Rehmann Insurance Group.
-Michigan First Credit Union is not affiliated with Rehmann Financial or Rehmann Insurance Group.
+Advisory services offered through Capital Asset Advisory Services, LLC, a Registered Investment Advisor.
+Michigan First Credit Union is not affiliated with Capital Asset Advisory Services, LLC.